How to Report a Daycare in Texas: Guide

 • A child sustained serious injuries

-• A child 5 years or younger was harmed
+• A child five years or younger was harmed

 • Instances of sexual abuse of a minor

-• Children ages 5 and under are left alone or likely to be neglected in the next 24 hours
+• Children ages five and under are left alone or likely to be neglected in the next 24 hours

-In less urgent situations, you can make a report online at TXAbuseHotline.org.
-Note that the online reports can take more than 48 hours to be processed.
+In less urgent situations, you can report online at TXAbuseHotline.org.
+However, the online reports can take more than 48 hours to process.

-For families who do not reside in Texas, here’s a list of each state’s procedures on reporting child daycare injuries.
+For families not residing in Texas, here’s a list of each state’s procedures for reporting child daycare injuries.

 Step 2: Contact the Police or Local Law Enforcement Agency in Texas